If you're not entitled to free school transport (concessionary travel)

 Please note: Changes to government regulations on school transport could mean that we are unable to source vehicles which comply with the passenger vehicle accessibility requirements and therefore concessionary travel may not be available.

 - for the full academic year: £801 (around £4.20 per day)

 Don't pay until we've offered you a seat.
 Once we've offered you a seat, you need to pay within 5 working days.
 If we don't receive your payment in time, your seat may be offered to someone else.

 Applications should not be made earlier than two weeks before the start of a term for travel in that term.
 Applications made outside of this time will not be considered.

 Please be aware that concessionary travel is not a guaranteed form of transport.
 Passes are not issued until after the start of term and alternative arrangements need to be in place before a pass arrives.
 Concessionary spaces can be withdrawn at any time with a minimum of two weeks’ notice.

 School-provided transport or public bus services may be an alternative option in certain cases; please see below.

 Some schools provide their own transport for pupils who are not entitled to transport through our policy, in which case contact them directly to see what provisions are available.

-Alternatively you can check what public service routes are available by using the Travel Line South East and Anglia website.
+Alternatively, you can check what public service routes are available by using the Travel Line South West website (don't worry; it covers our area).
 This provides information on bus and train routes which may be of use to you.

 Telephone: 0300 300 8339